-Anna pulled away from the junction with a lurch, her fingers located the heating control by touch alone and with a short twist, made a minor adjustment to the ambient temperature inside the car.
+Emily pulled away from the junction with a lurch, her fingers located the heating control and made a minor adjustment to the temperature.

-“I guess you’d need at least two people present,” Anna said, “one to throw the ant off the building and the other to monitor and record the outcome at ground level.”
+“I guess you’d need at least two people present,” Emily said, “one to throw the ant off the building and the other to monitor and record the outcome at ground level.”

-Her concentration half drifted away from the car in front of her.
-As the registration plate began to blur, she imagined herself wearing a researcher’s starchy white laboratory coat, cradling a clipboard and peering through outsized, horn-rimmed spectacles up to the roof of a typical suburban family home.
+Her concentration drifted away from the car in front of her.
+As the registration plate began to blur, she imagined herself wearing a researcher’s lab coat, cradling a clipboard and peering through horn-rimmed spectacles up to the roof of a typical suburban family home.
 As the sequence played out, Chloe could be seen ready and in position, holding tweezers in one hand and a glass beaker in the other.

 “It’d be really hard to keep track of an ant as it was falling from a roof, even if you shouted a warning.”
-Anna concluded, shaking her head back into the present.
+Emily concluded, shaking her head back into the present.

 “What, like – I am releasing the ant, now!”
 Chloe laughed.

 “We could tie a piece of rainbow coloured cotton thread around the ant, to help.”
-Anna suggested, engaging the windscreen washers as she did so and unintentionally spraying a jet of cold soapy water into the face of a passing cyclist.
+Emily suggested.

 “Why not, because it would interfere with the experiment?
 You anticipate the ant panicking and in the struggle, getting all tangled up in the thread?”
-Anna watched the wipers sweep back and forth several times, “I suppose one might rashly assume the ant had died on impact, whereas it may have been due to a mid-air strangulation.”
+Emily engaged the windscreen washer and stared through the blur as the wipers swept back and forth several times.
+“I suppose one might assume the ant had died on impact, whereas it may have been due to a mid-air strangulation.”